vindarel/abelujo/doc/dev/abelujo-dev.rst

    Some tests rely on the testing data that we load with `make data`.

+   You need at least nodejs v4 (so not Debian's default).
+See https://github.com/nodesource/distributions#installation-instructions

 We have also a Chrome extension to help us write Protractor tests: https://github.com/andresdominguez/elementor (requires Chrome >= 39).
  Once we launch it::